 It isn't easy.
 I believe one fundamental thing to do at first - is to contentrate on Verbs.
 They are the flypaper of the brain.
 If a student can memorize, recall instantly the main 20-30 verbs, then the other words (nouns) will stick.

-I've started a new folder for basic vocab. resources in our Mediafire area.
-Also, see our Resources for a place to share your own Vocabulary resources.
+Gif Lingua is a great tool for vocabulary study.
+Sign up as a teacher and you can download the presentations as PPTs.
+See our Resources for a place to share your own Vocabulary resources.
 Also see our Teacher Tools for a good list of vocabulary related tools.
 Also a must is Word Count.

 Here are some flashcards of the top 100 words in the English language and a handy presentation of them.
 (Find this video on our Karaoke video page).
 What tips, activities, resources can you suggest for learning words?
 How do we get the students to "collect" these bricks so they can build their own house of language??????